Hell1on/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 🖐️ used
-  - while
+  - while: 🖐️ used
-  - do..while
+  - do..while: 🖐️ used
-  - for
+  - for: 🖐️ used
   - for..in
   - for..of
   - for await
   - throw
-  - break
+  - break: 🖐️ used
-  - continue
+  - continue: 🖐️ used
   - import
   - export
   - label
   - try..catch
-  - switch
+  - switch: 🖐️ used
   - class
   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration: 🎓 known
-  - function expression
+  - function expression: 🎓 known
-  - return
+  - return: 🖐️ used
-  - default parameters
+  - default parameters: 🖐️ used
   - functional object
 - Data structures
-  - Array
+  - Array: 🖐️ used
   - mixin
   - extend
   - typed arrays
   - Map
   - Set
-  - undefined
+  - undefined: 👂 heard
-  - null
+  - null: 👂 heard
   - Proxy
   - weak collections
   - timers